Ikraam04/Analysing_QEC/README.md

 please make sure each file is is in the same directory before running, as some functions are shared across them. as long as you have **qiskit** and **matplotlib** installed you should be able to run them.
 I do utilize multiprocessing libraries (concurrent futures) to parrallelize the code.

+When you run them it may take a while as i do ALOT of runs (**n**), if you wish to change this go ahead but be aware of really inconsistent outputs.

 Under the **main** heading, when the code is executed, the graphs should be displayed and the numerical outputs should be saved in a *.npy* file, once you run each file, each with its own *.npy* file, you can go to **plots.py** and run either of the functions with input parameter of the .npy files and some colors.
+The variables you want to save are highlighted in the code but they want are:

+**qbers** - array that stores the QBER values (indexed across probability)

+**degen_ratio** - Array that stores degeneracy ratios (0 when disabled, again, indexed across probability)

+If you change probability values (**p_values**) be sure to change it in **plots.py** as well.

 I have tried to make this as simple and as customizable as possible, but as one can imagine, they're kind of a trade-off with eachother.